ripple-alpha/ripple-alpha-core/src/ripple/overlay/README.md

 ## Introduction

-The _Ripple payment network_ consists of a collection of _peers_ running **rippled**.
+The _Ripple Alpha payment network_ consists of a collection of _peers_ running **ripple-alpha-core**.
 Each peer maintains multiple outgoing connections and optional incoming connections to other peers.
 These connections are made over both the public Internet and private local area networks.
-This network defines a fully connected directed graph of nodes where vertices are instances of rippled and edges are persistent TCP/IP connections.
+This network defines a fully connected directed graph of nodes where vertices are instances of ripple-alpha-core and edges are persistent TCP/IP connections.
 Peers send and receive messages to other connected peers.
 This peer to peer network, layered on top of the public and private Internet, forms an [_overlay network_][overlay_network].
 The